dallen72/spanish-verb-prototype/README.md

 # TODO: make the buttons appear like clickable buttons

+# TODO: make the game appear small but ok in the default browser window
+# TODO: make the game keep the default dimensions when it is in portrait mode on the phone, so the user will be incentivized to have the phone in landscape mode.

 - the exercises, when completed should add an icon to the list of verbs

 - Add Lessons.
 The user does lessons before each exercise to unlock the exercise.
 Mnemonics are needed for each lesson.